LeonData/GettingAndCleaningData_Project/CodeBook.md

 ## How to produce a tidy data set? ##

 To produce a tidy data set you need:
-     1. Unzip the archive data file that can be found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip If successful, your unzip program will create a new directory 'UCI HAR Dataset' under your current path,
+     *	Unzip the archive data file that can be found here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip If successful, your unzip program will create a new directory 'UCI HAR Dataset' under your current path,
-     2. Copy run_analysis.R code file into 'UCI HAR Dataset' folder
+     *	Copy run_analysis.R code file into 'UCI HAR Dataset' folder
-     3. Set the working directory for R or RStudio to be the one that points to 'UCI HAR Dataset', so the files in that directory can be accessed by R directly by name.
+     *	Set the working directory for R or RStudio to be the one that points to 'UCI HAR Dataset', so the files in that directory can be accessed by R directly by name.
-     4. If you don't have read.table package installed, please install it by calling 'install.packages("read.table")
+     *	If you don't have read.table package installed, please install it by calling 'install.packages("read.table")
-     5. Run the code in 'run_analysis.R'
+     *	Run the code in 'run_analysis.R'

-## How is data organized in the output from the sxript? ##
+## How is data organized in tidy.txt file? ##

 If you have run run_analysis.R correctly, the script shall produce one TXT file 'tidy.txt' in the local folder which will contain a tidy data set in the following format:

 * Subject ID (numeric, values from 1 to 30 inclusive)
-* Activity label (character), one of the following:
+* Activity label (character string, see above explanations for activity_labels.txt)
-  	1. WALKING
-	2. WALKING_UPSTAIRS
-	3. WALKING_DOWNSTAIRS
-	4. SITTING
-	5. STANDING
-	6. LAYING
 * The next columns will contain means and standard deviations of the parameters described above in its original form ( like tBodyAcc-mean()-X ).
-See full list of activities in features.txt file which you can find in this repository The order of the columns starting from column 3 is the same as in features.txt
+  See full list of activities in features.txt file.
+  The order of the columns starting from column 3 is the same as in features.txt

 There will be 6 rows with the same subject ID, for each activity, 180 rows in total.